-(1) DTCC expenses represent the 4% mark-up fee for services described above.

-(2) Included in Accounts payable and accrued expenses on the accompanying Statements of Financial Condition.
+- (1) DTCC expenses represent the 8% mark-up fee for services described above. - (2) Included in Other services in the accompanying Statements of Income. - (3) Included in Accounts payable and accrued expenses on the accompanying Statements of Financial Condition.

-13. GUARANTEES
+14. GUARANTEES